Floating pools during larval release onto degraded reef patches Photo: SCU

 These outcomes will enable key knowledge transfer to enable future implementation of routine, reef-scale larval restoration over multiple high-value ‘source’ reefs in different regions by stakeholders.

-CSIRO’s Dr Christopher Doropoulos (right) with Southern Cross University’s Professor Peter Harrison and research assistant and PhD candidate Christina Langley.
+CSIRO’s Dr Christopher Doropoulos (right) with Southern Cross University’s Professor Peter Harrison (left) and research assistant and PhD candidate Christina Langley.
 Image: Southern Cross University.
 Credit: SCU

 Concentrating coral larvae in a culture net for release onto sections of damaged reef.
 Photo: SCU